Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Introduction

+In order to provide firm evidence of bifurcations as underlying causes of memorisation and forgetting, we rigorously formulate the problem of identifying bifurcations in a \emph{learning} NN.
+We also reveal the basins of attraction formed by the end of training on the first task, and hence the shape of memory imprints developed in the NN.

-The paper has the following structure.
-In Sec.~\ref{sec:model} we describe the continuous-time Hopfield NN undergoing Hebbian learning used in this study.
-Section~\ref{sec:attr} reports observations of bifurcations occurring in the course of learning and leading to the formation of memories.
-In Sec.~\ref{sec:bif} a systematic bifurcation analysis is performed along a one-dimensional trajectory followed by the NN in the space of weights as it learns from stimuli.
-In Sec.~\ref{sec:memfog} we clarify and verify a hypothesis about the bifurcation mechanisms of catastrophic forgetting in ANNs using the Hopfield NN as a case study.
-Section~\ref{sec:bas} discusses the structure of the boundaries of attraction basins and their relation to memory of the network.
-The conclusive remarks and the discussion of the broader significance of our findings are given in Sec.~\ref{sec:concs}.
+{\bf Structure.} The paper has the following structure.
+In Sec.~\ref{sec:model} we describe the ANN analysed in this study.
+Section~\ref{sec:attr} reports evidence of bifurcations occurring in the course of learning and leading to the formation or the disappearance of memories.
+In Sec.~\ref{sec:bif} a systematic bifurcation analysis is performed in terms of the stage of learning, which reveals how memories are formed.
+In Sec.~\ref{sec:memfog} we formulate a hypothesis about the bifurcation mechanisms of forgetting.
+In Sec.~\ref{sec:forget} we verify this hypothesis for the NN learning a single task, and in Sec.~\ref{sec_cat} for what is conventionally known as catastrophic forgetting.
+Section~\ref{sec:bas} discusses the structure of the boundaries of attraction basins and their relation to the network memory.
+The results are summarised in Sec.~\ref{sec:summary}, and the broader significance of our findings is discussed in Sec.~\ref{sec:disc}.